shopgo-magento1/shop-and-ship/README.md

-# ShopGo SnS #
+# ShopGo Shop and Ship #

 ### About Repository ###

-* Shop and Ship Magento extension.
+* Magento Shop and Ship extension.
 * v1.0.1

 ### Roadmap ###

-* v1.0.5: Add SnS form to onepage checkout.
+* v1.1.0: Add SnS form to onepage checkout.
-* v1.1.0: Add SnS form to admin panel new customer and new order pages.
+* v1.3.0: Add SnS form to admin panel new customer and new order pages.

 ### Author ###